Energy Storage: Frequently Asked Questions

 What are some of the other benefits of ESRs?

-Energy storage can reduce transmission congestion which arises when lower-cost energy in one region can’t be delivered to a different region due to the physical limitations of the transmission system.
+Energy storage can reduce transmission congestion, which arises when lower-cost energy in one region can’t be delivered to a different region due to the physical limitations of the transmission system.
 It can also improve the ability to shift power demand to respond to price signals and provide ancillary services such as voltage support services.
-With modifications and enhancements to the NYISO’s market design, ESRs will have the potential to participate in all of NYISO’s markets.

 What is the NYISO’s history in integrating energy storage?

-The NYISO was the first grid operator to develop market rules allowing energy storage to participate in wholesale markets as a regulation service provider.
+The Federal Energy Regulatory Commission (FERC) saw integration of ESRs as a top national priority when it issued Order No. 841, Electric Storage Participation in Markets Operated by Regional Transmission Organizations and Independent System Operators.
+The NYISO was the first grid operator to develop market rules under this model, allowing energy storage to participate in wholesale markets as a regulation service provider.
 Through our 2017 State of Storage Report, the NYISO outlined an effort to expand the role of storage through a full-market participation model.
 That model allows grid operators and energy storage operators to take better advantage of the capabilities energy storage can provide to energy, capacity and ancillary services markets.